 Finland Country Report

-Low-capability jihadist terrorist attacks with knives are as likely as shooting or vehicle attacks, as indicated by the August 2017 knife assault in central Turku conducted by a Moroccan citizen.
+Low-capability jihadist terrorist attacks with knives are moderately likely as are shooting or vehicle attacks, as indicated by the August 2017 knife assault in central Turku conducted by a Moroccan citizen.
 According to the Finnish Security Intelligence Service, there is a homegrown radical Islamists network in Finland and approximately 370 people are potentially connected to terrorist activities, whereas the country features more prominently in radical Islamist propaganda.
 Coincidentally, the likelihood of far-right extremist attacks targeting government or religious assets and refugee shelters has therefore increased.
 Animal-rights activists are likely to use aggressive tactics against fur businesses or animal-processing industries.

-The fallout between the EU and Russia over the conflict in eastern Ukraine has led to closer military co-operation with Sweden and NATO, increasing the risk of Finnish involvement in the unlikely event of a direct Russia-NATO confrontation.
+The fallout between the EU and Russia over the conflict in eastern Ukraine has led to closer military co-operation with Sweden and NATO, increasing the probability of Finnish involvement in the unlikely event of a direct Russia-NATO confrontation.
 Airspace and naval border incursions by Russian military aircraft are likely to continue.
 Finland is likely to abide by its plans to increase its defence spending over the next several years.
 The government plans to spend up to EUR10 billion on new fighter jets.
 Any moves towards NATO membership will likely be subject to a referendum and conducted jointly with Sweden.
 Finland is unlikely to join the alliance in the three-year outlook.

 Vaccinations required to enter the country